16 Tips on How to Take Good Product Photos using iPhone

 5. Shoot Photos inside Photo Studio Box

+You don’t need photography studio.
 Photo Studio Boxes are one of the best options for product shoots with iPhone and DSLRs.
 These boxes are portable and USB powered.
 These sorts of boxes have high-end LEDs so the light is very much focused.
 Moreover, you get a number of backdrop color sheets with these.
 Hence, you don’t need to put the effort into managing the backdrop.
-Studio boxes have different openings and you can use these to work with different angles.
+Studio boxes have different openings and you can use these to work with many angles.
+For this to make white background becomes easy.

 6. Provide Proper Lighting

+Light sources with right camera are important for product photography.
 For capturing product pictures in an open environment, you should have proper lighting with you.
 Once you have the right lighting, rest will be done by your iPhone camera and of course, you.
+You can take advantage of artificial lighting for light source rather than direct sunlight.

 7. Capture Photos from Different Angles